The Design & Technology Curriculum

 With the iterative design process fully embedded, it allows students to identify real world design opportunities.
 In a similar format to the GCSE, students will create a coursework piece based on a real world problem they have chosen and design something to solve this.
 Pupils will be given freedom to write challenging design briefs, using them to create quality and demanding products.
 They will learn about design and manufacture processes in industry in order to prepare them for design based university courses or careers.
 Students will also have the opportunity to become proficient in industry standard equipment, including CAD/CAM, to develop designs from concepts to realisation.

 Students complete an examination unit of work presented by the exam board.
 Students select their own brief to investigate and undertake in-depth primary and secondary research, cultural studies and responses to order to demonstrate their findings.
 Students are encouraged to seek knowledge from past and present practitioners to help build their own skills in order to produce successful final composition pieces with the exam timeframe.
 This can vary from creating a fashion or interior or textiles art piece.

 BTEC Construction and the built environment (First)

 AS/A level Design and Technology (Product Design)

 Enrichment and extracurricular opportunities in the subject

 Young Engineers Club

 Young Engineers brings together Technology, Science and Maths in order to give students opportunities to embark on design and making projects beyond the classroom, with a view to producing problem solvers and critical thinkers for the future.

+Small design and make projects are planned to enthuse and develop students’ understanding and skill when using textiles techniques.
 A range of trips and visits are planned for the future.
 Trips will vary from visiting IKEA to generate designs for the company, to visiting a manufacturing site to see the manufacturing process.
 The aim is to give the students a broad range of experiences within Design Technology.